 In March 2008, the FASB issued SFAS No. 161, "Disclosures about Derivative Instruments and Hedging Activities" ("SFAS No. 161").
 SFAS No. 161 amends and expands the disclosure requirements of FASB Statement 133, "Accounting for Derivative Instruments and Hedging Activities" ("SFAS No. 133") to require qualitative disclosures about objectives and strategies for using derivatives, quantitative disclosures about fair value amounts of and gains and losses on derivative instruments, and disclosures about credit risk-related contingent features in derivative agreements.
 The Statement is effective for financial statements issued for fiscal years and interim periods beginning after November 15, 2008.
-Early application is encouraged.
-The Company is currently evaluating the impact of the adoption of SFAS No. 161.
+See Note 5 to the Consolidated Financial Statements for disclosures required by SFAS No. 161.